Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/feature_engineering_on_fabric/README.md

 The sample follows a medallion architecture with `landing`, `staging` and `standard` zones created in the __File Section__ of a [lakehouse](https://learn.microsoft.com/fabric/data-engineering/lakehouse-overview) in [Fabric OneLake](https://learn.microsoft.com/fabric/onelake/onelake-overview).
 For data landing, 'ForEach' activity is used to download multiple files from a public blob storage.
 The rest of the processing (ingestion, transformation, feature registration, model training, and model inferencing) is done using Fabric 'data notebooks'.

 In addition to the main flow, there are optional steps for performing 'exploratory data analysis' and 'data validations' (illustrated by dotted lines in the diagram).
-These features are currently not covered as part of the step-by-step guide, but the notebooks are available in the repo for reference.
+These features are not part of the main processing steps, but are covered separately under [Additional Features](#additional-features).

 ## Source dataset